-I have been surveying mission statements of children’s ministries in preparation for some new courses (the majority of congregations surveyed don’t have one).
+April 20, 2015—I have been surveying children’s ministry missions statements in preparation for some new courses (the majority of congregations surveyed don’t have one).
 I have been intrigued by the use of “mission statements” by children’s ministry programs in congregations.
 I’ve got mixed feelings about mission statements in general.
 As someone who has been involved in creating them in the corporate business setting and in congregational settings I’m skeptical that they are ever much more than an end product of the few who happened to participate in their creation.
 Soon the “mission statement” intended to be a guiding or defining force reflective of the entire organization becomes not much more than a pretty framed plaque or poster on the church foyer wall.

 Congregations have a penchant for modeling corporate structures, processes, and products, so no self-respecting congregation will be without its mission statement today.
 But ask a group of randomly picked church members in those very congregations and I’m willing wager that most will not be able to tell you what the mission is or the statement says (and not a few will respond, “What mission statement?
 We have a mission statement?”).